Skip to content

 Tips on running a study group

-It's worth setting up a plan in advance for a group revision session so you don't waste time together deciding what to cover.
+It helps to make a plan before a group revision session so you don’t waste time deciding what to do.
 Use a study group planner like the example shown to fill in and circulate to the group.
 Extra columns or rows can be added if required.

 Example study group planner shown as a table with 2 columns and rows for date of meeting, time of meeting, place (online or face-to-face), participants, topics to cover with a column to add individual preparation.